 Examples of scholarships for graduate students

-To help get your search started, here are some scholarship opportunities for graduate students:
+To help get your search started, here are some great scholarship opportunities for graduate students:

-- Bridging the Dream Scholarship Program for Graduate Students: The Sallie Mae Fund is expanding their program to award 30 $10,000 scholarships over the next three years to graduate students.
+- Bridging the Dream Scholarship Program: The Sallie Mae Fund is expanding their program to award 30 $10,000 scholarships over the next three years to graduate students.

 - Geological Society of America Graduate Student Research Grants: Applicants must be members of the Geological Society of America and currently enrolled in a geological science graduate program at an institution in the United States, Canada, Mexico, or Central America.

-- American Society of Interior Designers Legacy Scholarship for Graduate Students: Graduate students enrolled in Interior Design programs at degree-granting institutions can find many different scholarship opportunities through ASID.
+- Legacy Scholarship for Graduate Students: Sponsored by the American Society of Interior Designers, graduate students enrolled in Interior Design programs at degree-granting institutions can find many different scholarship opportunities through ASID.

 - American Speech-Language-Hearing Foundation Graduate Student Scholarship: Students pursuing advanced degrees in Communication Sciences and Disorders should apply to this scholarship, which is awarded based on academic achievement and promise.

-- National Association for Campus Activities Graduate Student Scholarships: NACA offers five scholarships covering different regions of the country for students pursuing graduate work in preparation for or to enhance a career in campus activities.
+- NACA Graduate Student Scholarships: The National Association for Campus Activities offers five scholarships covering different regions of the country for students pursuing graduate work in preparation for or to enhance a career in campus activities.

-- Marine Technology Society Scholarships: The MTS offers student memberships for $25 per year as well as several scholarships for students enrolled in full-time marine-related programs, such as Marine Technology, Marine Engineering, or Marine Science.
+- Marine Studies Scholarships and Emerge Program: The Marine Technology Society offers student memberships for $25 per year as well as several scholarships for students enrolled in full-time marine-related programs, such as Marine Technology, Marine Engineering, or Marine Science.

 - National Society of Collegiate Scholars GEICO Graduate Award: In partnership with GEICO insurance, NSCS awards five $2,500 Graduate School Scholarships to deserving, talented, and motivated NSCS members who’ve been accepted to or are already in a graduate studies program.

-- Carnegie Dartlet $10,000 Scholarship: Graduate students are eligible to win CollegeXpress’s annual $10,000 scholarship, which can be used at any featured college for your first semester of grad school.
+- CollegeXpress's $10,000 Scholarship: Graduate students are eligible to win CollegeXpress’s annual $10,000 scholarship, which can be used at any featured college for your first semester of grad school.
 Just create a free account to enter!